Edric-cui/Portfolio1/_posts/2018-06-06-Tracking Vital Signs.md

    I designed a simple visual sequence and worked with a motion designer to produce a lightweight vector animation that shows the person gradually moving into the correct sitting position.
 The animation loops slowly so patients can compare their own posture to the target one, even on a small screen.

    ![Blood pressure posture guidance and animation]({{site.baseurl}}/assets/medopad/bp hr animation.png){:class="img-responsive"}
+   {:#img-caption}
    Blood pressure & heart rate posture guidance
-   {: #img-caption}
    <!-- CROPPING SUGGESTED: focus on the frames that show posture progression if the composite is very tall/wide -->

 2. **Exploring sound as part of the UX**